sruthisasikumar/LearnJava/LearnJava/src/com/chap3/README.md

 | The default value is 0  | Default value is 0L |
 | Example: int a = 100000, int b = -200000  | Example: long a = 100000L, long b = -200000L  |

-#### Referential datatypes
+#### Reference datatypes
 We did see but we haven't yet discussed about "**String**".
-This is because String is not a primitive datatype but it is a class and can be used as a Referential datatype.
+This is because String is not a primitive datatype but it is a class and can be used as a Reference datatype.
 When you assign
 ``` ruby
 String a = "test";